aedoler/User-Safe/user-safe_final.rst

 The service should be secure, so there should a at least a password prompt in order to receive the information.

+*************************
+Acceptance Stories
+*************************

+Scenario 01: Storing User Information
+Given that I do not want to write my passwords and usernames on paper, I need a program in which to store them.
+When I open up the program, I will be prompted to either enter a new password or to look up a current one.
+When choosing to enter new user information I will be prompted to enter the corresponding website, username, and password, which will then be written to a file.
+Ideally, when stored, passwords would be encrypted.

+Scenario 02: Looking Up User Information
+When user information for a website is forgotten, it may be consulted using the program.
+When I choose to consult my user information for a site, I will need to first enter a password.
+This password mustn't be forgotten, or else I will not be able to access any user information.
+Password retrievel questions may be added, to be prompted after a certain number of failed attempts..
+After the password is entered correctly, I should be able to type in the website and access both the username and password.